The Help Center

 With your goals in mind, we will work to understand how your difficulties have come to be.
 Drawing on your strengths and resources, we explore ways for you to find your way forward.
 We will work at your pace, utilising evidence-based strategies that you are comfortable with.
 You are always in control.

 Counsellors use different approaches to help clients navigate their particular difficulties.
-To help you with relationship difficulties, I draw largely on Emotion Focussed Therapy, The Gottman Method, attachment theory and somatic approaches.
-Working with you alone, I utilise Emotion Focused Therapy, Mindfulness Self-Compassion, attachment and developmental theory, somatic approaches and Sandplay, all backed by scientific research.
+To help you with relationship difficulties, I draw largely on Emotion Focussed Therapy, TIST, The Gottman Method, attachment theory, mindfulness and somatic approaches.
+Working with you alone, I utilise Emotion Focused Therapy, Mindfulness Self-Compassion, attachment and developmental theory, somatics and 'parts' approaches, all backed by scientific research.

-We'll talk, pay attention to what you're experiencing, we might meditate, we play with ideas and imagine - you are always in control and I will be lead by you.
-Your safety and stability is priority.
+We'll talk, pay attention to what you're experiencing and be curious - you are always in control and I will be lead by you.
+Your safety and stability in and out of session is always my priority.

 What exactly will we do in a counselling session?

 We'll talk through what's happening to you now that's creating difficulties in life.
-We work to make sense of your experiences by processing your thoughts, emotions, memories & felt experiences to understand what's creating the difficulties.
-We'll then explore the changes you want to be and see in your life.
+We work somatically and emotionally to make sense of your experiences, processing your thoughts, emotions, memories & felt experiences to understand what's creating the difficulties.
+As we progress, we explore what's helpful, what's no longer working for you, the changes you want to be and see in your life.

-We use a variety of interventions, largely dictated by what you're comfortable with, to achieve your goals.
+We use a variety of interventions, largely dictated by what you're comfortable with, working at your pace, to achieve your goals.
 At all times, you are in control of the session.

 How many sessions will I need?
 How often will we meet?

 We work together to decide what will work best for you, to help achieve the results you want.
-Usually meeting weekly to begin with until we gain traction is helpful.
-Thereafter, sessions may be spread out to fortnightly, then monthly or so to maintain gains.
+Usually meeting weekly or fortnightly to begin with until we gain traction is helpful.
+Thereafter, sessions may be spread out to maintain gains.
 You are in control.

 How are you different to other counsellors?